alexlib/OpenRiverCam/docs/sites.rst

 all your existing sites in view.
 Below we provide a succinct explanation of the different columns that are used to describe sites:

-- Site ID: a number, automatically assigned to each site.
+- `Site ID`: a number, automatically assigned to each site.
 The first site added will be given the number 1, the second 2, etc.
-- Site name: Your own name for the site.
+- `Site name`: Your own name for the site.
 You can choose any recognizable name that works for your organisation.
-- EPSG code: an EPSG code is a number, representing a `Coordinate Reference System` (CRS).
+- `EPSG code`: an EPSG code is a number, representing a `Coordinate Reference System` (CRS).
 A CRS describes how coordinates should be mapped onto the planet.
 Because the Earth has a spherical shape, a CRS that measures coordinates in West-East and North-South metres distances from a reference point, typically has a limited area where it is valid.
 For OpenRiverCam, we therefore need a CRS that is consequently used for all projections of Ground Control Points, the camera location, and the stream cross section.
 With a new site setup, a suitable CRS is automatically computed so in most cases you do not have to worry about this, unless you wish to use a very typical locally used CRS.
 Then you have to supply this actively.
-- Latitude [deg]: the latitude location of a site measured in decimal degrees, measured from -90 degrees (South Pole) to 90 degrees (North Pole).
+- `Latitude [deg]`: the latitude location of a site measured in decimal degrees, measured from -90 degrees (South Pole) to 90 degrees (North Pole).
-- Longitude [deg]: the longitude location of a site measured in decimal degrees, measured from -180 degrees (East) to 180 degrees (East).
+- `Longitude [deg]`: the longitude location of a site measured in decimal degrees, measured from -180 degrees (East) to 180 degrees (East).

 In the `List` tab, if you already have a site, you can view, edit or delete an individual site using the three icons